-- Tips you did not report to your employer on time or did not report at all.
-This should include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8.
-Tips you did not report to your employer on time or did not report at all are considered income to you in the month you actually received them.
-For example, tips you received in December 2012 that you reported to your employer after January 10, 2013, are considered income in 2012 because you did not report them to your employer on time. - Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month. - Allocated tips you must report as income (see page 1).
+• Tips you did not report to your employer on time or did not report at all (include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8).
+These tips are considered income to you in the month you actually received them.
+For example, tips you received in December 2015 that you reported to your employer after January 11, 2016, are considered income in 2015 because you did not report them to your employer on time.

+• Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month.

+• Allocated tips you must report as income (see Allocated tips above).